sigedu-org/website/_posts/2019-11-04-9th-wac-announcement.md

 title: "WAC 2019 Call for Participation"
 author: Jill Burstein
 author_profile: true
 excerpt: "The 9th Writing Analytics Conference will take place on Feb.
-6-8 in at the University of South Florida."
+6-8 at the University of South Florida."
 tags:
    conferences
 categories: